 Dawn has a background in psychology and osteopathy.
 She practised osteopathy for many years in the private sector and the NHS.
 In 2002 she undertook a PhD exploring aspects of chronic pain.
 Since completing her PhD she has remained working in research conducting both quantitative and qualitative research.
 Her interests centre around the management, treatment and care of those with musculoskeletal pain.
-Dawn works in research at Barts and The London School of Medicine and Dentistry, which is part of Queen Mary University of London.
 She manages a variety of research projects and a list of her publications is provided below.

 In May 2012 Dawn was appointed Director of NCOR.
 Her role is to manage and develop NCOR, work with a variety of stakeholders to devise strategies and advocate and promote research awareness and research amongst osteopaths to advance and optimise patient treatment and care.

 NCOR Senior Research Officer – Carol Fawkes

 Carol Fawkes graduated from the British School of Osteopathy in 1988 and was awarded the Diploma in Osteopathy; she graduated from the British College of Acupuncture in 1992 with a Licentiate in Acupuncture.